Unlock King George III's historical maps and views of London and the South East

-We need to raise a total of £100,000 to catalogue, conserve and digitise all the London maps and views.
-We hope to raise £10,000 of this total from donors and enthusiasts to get us on our way.
-Your donations will help catalogue the London maps and views in their entirety for the first time, and make these items fully available online.
+Please help us raise a total of £100,000 to catalogue, conserve and digitise the London and South East collection.
+Your donations will help catalogue these maps and views in their entirety for the first time, and make these items fully available online.

 How you can help